Chris Pratt engaged to Katherine Schwarzenegger

 "Sweet Katherine, so happy you said yes!" the 39-year-old actor wrote.
 "I'm thrilled to be marrying you.
 Proud to live boldly in faith with you.
 Here we go!"

-Pratt and Schwarzenegger have been quietly dating for several months and made their first appearance on social media as a couple last month.
+Pratt and Schwarzenegger have been quietly dating for several months and just recently made their first appearance on social media as a couple.

 On Schwarzenegger's 29th birthday last month, Pratt wrote in an Instagram post that he was "thrilled" to be with the author.